tushig0826/tushig0826/README.md

 - 👋 Hi, I’m Tushig Bat-Erdene
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development, quality of experience and services, and IT automation.
 - 🌱 I’m computer engineering student at Budapest University of Technology and Economics